 The preceding command publishes the app as a container to a tarball:

-- Targeting Linux as the OS (
+Targeting Linux as the OS (--os linux).

-). - Specifying an x64 architecture (
+Specifying an x64 architecture (--arch x64).

 The command doesn't require a running OCI-compliant daemon.
-For more information, see ContainerArchiveOutputPath
+For more information, see ContainerArchiveOutputPath.

 A common use case for exporting to a tarball is for security-focused organizations.
 They create containers, export them as tarballs, and then run security-scanning tools over the tarballs.
 This approach simplifies compliance as it avoids the complexities of scanning a live system.